10 weight loss hacks that actually work

 - increases inflammation, which will make you feel puffy

 - increases cortisol, which causes weight gain around the belly area

 This one might be a new and uncharted territory.
 In the end, that’s what we’ve been told for years, to do more cardio in order to loose weight.

 While moving your body and working out is very important and should be part of your routine, not every type of exercise is the same.

 Excessive cardio raises the cortisol levels, which is the stress hormone.
 An elevation leads (again) to weight gain around belly.

-Recommended are 3-4 workout days per week maximum to give your body enough time to restore and recover.
+If you are just getting started on your fitness journey (or getting back on track) , it is recommended to do 3-4 workout days per week, to give your body enough time to restore and recover.